YARC-Official/docs/glossary.md

 ## 🆙 Open notes
 Generally, open notes are notes that are played without holding any frets down, depicted as a colorful line across the whole highway.
 They may be regular strum notes, or they may be HOPOs/Taps, with distinct appearances.
 They may also be sustain notes, with a trail extending up the highway.
 Originally appearing only in Bass charts, Open notes may be used to represent exceptionally deep notes in a given sequence.

+## 🤝 Co-op/Melody Guitar, Rhythm Guitar
+Co-op (aka Melody) and Rhythm are two extra Guitar chart slots, originally defined by the early Guitar Hero games.
+The traditional lead Guitar chart was used for single player, and often contained notes from multiple parts of the song, to keep the player engaged and hit all the cool bits.
+With the introduction of cooperative multiplayer, there was a desire to have two separate charts, one for each player, each covering distinct aspects of the song.
+Thus the Co-op guitar chart was often similar to the Guitar chart - albeit more focused on the performance of one instrument/part - and either a Rhythm or Bass chart was made available for the other player to have a unique playing experience.
+(Separate charting for singleplayer and multiplayer is not unique to Guitar Hero; while structured differently, similar division of charting can be seen in other rhythm games like Guitar Freaks.)

+Some community-made charts repurpose Co-op and/or Rhythm to provide additional charts, often for distinct parts or added difficulty tiers.
+While Melody and Rhythm parts are not currently a major part of YARG's setlist, they do appear in some of our DLC, and are currently supported as freely selectable charts for five-fret play.

 ## 🆖 Overstrum
 To overstrum is to strum when the game didn't want you to.
 This will generally break your combo and reset your multiplier.